robertpeteuil/terraform-onepassword-read-value/README.md

 - `vault_uuid`: The UUID of the 1Password vault.
 - `item`: The name of the 1Password item containing the secret.
   - ensure this is unique.
-The 1password provider will error if there are multiple entries with this name
+The 1password provider will error if there are multiple entries with this name in the Vault
 - `section`: The section within the item where the secret is stored.
   - verify the exact section name by opening the item in edit view.
   - note: 1password UI displays section headings in all-CAPS, but the underlying value may contain lowercase.